 Monroe County's roadway facilities do not critically constrain the amount of future growth that can be accommodated in the County or the City (see End Note 1).
 Although localized deficiencies characterize several segments of US 1, sufficient reserve capacity exists in the overall roadway system to accommodate existing and committed development plus an additional 5,738 residential units (see End Note 1).
 Only 2,550 were allocated to unincorporated Monroe County in 1992, of which 150 went to the City.
-Thus, there is reserve capacity on US 1to accommodate planned growth in the City (see End Note 2).
+Thus, there is reserve capacity on US 1 to accommodate planned growth in the City (see End Note 2).

-The proposed FLUM and Zoning changes would maintain concurrency levels of transportation on U.S. Highway One.
-The proposed FLUM and Zoning amendment is, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.
+The proposed FLUM change would maintain concurrency levels of transportation on U.S. Highway 1.
+The proposed FLUM amendment is, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.